dvdasari/dv2.github.io/_posts/2014-01-29-configure-nginx-for-multiple-websites-on-a-vps.markdown

 ---
 layout: post
-title: "Configure NGINX for multiple websites on a VPS"
+title: Configure NGINX for multiple websites on a VPS
 date: 2014-01-29 00:15:37 -0600
 comments: true
 keywords: NGINX, Ruby on Rails, VPS